10.1 Current Issues: Mass Incarceration

 Source: Wikimedia Commons

-Many factors can be attributed to the increase in prison populations since the Civil Rights Movement of the 1960s as previously discussed.
+Many factors can be attributed to the increase in prison populations since the Civil Rights Movement of the 1960s, as previously discussed.
 The War on Drugs is certainly a major contributor.
 However, what recent studies have found is that the overwhelming majority of people being held in jails, prisons, and other detention facilities are first-time, non-violent offenders who could be subjected to alternative means of adjudication while awaiting their day in court (bail, bond, diversion, etc.).
 There is also evidence that suggests the population of incarcerated individuals in Louisiana, for example, is overrepresented by people of color.
-Louisiana is 62% white, and 33% black, however it’s prison population is the opposite: 64% black, and 34% white (Kanu, 2023).
+Louisiana is 62% white and 33% black, however, its prison population is the opposite: 64% black and 34% white (Kanu, 2023).

 For more information about the Mass Incarceration problem in Louisiana, go here.